ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/docker/dockerfile.md

 # Do not modify these elements
 layout: "learningpathall"
 ---

-You shall prepare a docker image containing [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) and a library of [Fixed Virtual Platforms (FVPs)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms), for use as a basic build and run environment.
+You can prepare a Docker image containing [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) and a library of [Fixed Virtual Platforms (FVPs)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms), for use as a basic build and run environment.

-The OS of the docker image is `Ubuntu`, though the host machine could be Windows or a different flavor of Linux.
+The operating system of the docker image is `Ubuntu`, though the host machine could be Windows or a different flavor of Linux.

 Linux users may need to precede the `docker` commands below with `sudo`, as the docker daemon always runs as the root user.

-## Prerequisites
+## Before you begin

-Download and [install](/install-guides/docker/) the appropriate Docker environment for your host platform.
+Download and [install](/install-guides/docker/) the appropriate version of Docker for your host platform.

 ## Prepare files to copy into image